-Beginning with version 5.2 of ThoughtSpot, you no longer need a View when you want to do a search on top of another search, commonly known as a subquery.
+When you want to do a search on top of another search, commonly known as a subquery, you can use the

 Suppose you must narrow a result set based on criteria defined using a search.
 For example: